isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

   from-cong  (≅-trans f g) x≈y = from-cong  f (from-cong  g x≈y)
 ```

-These three proofs together show that `type:_≅_` is indeed an equivalence
+Together, these three proofs show that `type:_≅_` does indeed form an
-relation, although we must restrict the levels on both sides to be the same in
+equivalence relation.
+Unfortunately, the standard machinery doesn't allow our
-order for the standard machinery to agree with this fact:
+levels to vary on either side of the equivalence, so we must unify them:

 ```agda
 ≅-equiv : IsEquivalence (_≅_ {c₁ = c₁} {ℓ₁ = ℓ₁})